 15. Historical Geography Study Group

 The Historical Geography Study Group seeks to further excellence in the teaching, study, and writing of historical geography, to promote collegiality and scholarly exchange among historical geographers, and to advance the interdisciplinary interests of historical geography within the academic community and beyond.
-See our website for information about our Student Paper Competition.
+See our website (Coming soon) for information about our Student Paper Competition.

-16. The Urban Geography Study Group
+16. Urban Geography Study Group

 The Urban Geography Study Group aims to create a forum for researchers interested in 'the city' and 'the urban', broadly conceived, including: urban space; urban culture; urban society; urban policy and politics; urban morphology,design and planning; urban decline; urbanisation; urban development, regeneration, renewal and restructuring; new urbanism; cities in Canada and the wider world; and cities and globalization.
 UGSG will aim to encourage student membership and involvement in all aspects of our work, including meetings, conferences, media and publications, and to contribute to debates within CAG /ACG and in the wider worlds of urban geography and urban studies.
 Visit our website for more information.

 Chair: Evan Cleave, firstname.lastname@example.org

 About the CAG